The preschool science experiment is an opportunity to introduce kids

 Research suggests that young children don't think as creatively or critically when adults tell them what to do.
 Simple instructions, like, "It works this way..." appear to deter kids from investigating and testing ideas of their own (Bonawitz et al 2011; Buchsbaum et al 2011).

 It's as if kids assume the adults have told them everything they need to know.
 All that is left is to carry out the procedures, faithfully and uncritically, whether or not they seem to make sense.

 So when we give kids the chance to experiment, it's important to avoid lectures or the appearance that we have all the right answers.
 Children need time to investigate things on their own and generate their own questions.

-The purpose of these experiments is to introduce preschoolers the scientific method and to present kids with the idea that matter can change states.
+Here I present an example of how adults can foster scientific exploration without getting in the way of kids' need to think for themselves.
+The activities introduce the scientific method and to present kids with the idea that matter can change states.

 Water can be a liquid and a solid.
 What conditions transform ice into water?

-Give children a plastic bowl of ice cubes and let them play outside.
-The goal is to let kids explore on their own.
+Before kids can test their ideas about ice, they need time develop their ideas.
+So start with an unstructured activity: Give children a plastic bowl of ice cubes and let them play.
 You can play, too, but participate as a peer, not a teacher.
+The goal is to let kids make their own discoveries.
 Kids might try the following:

 Questions to ask